Day of Event Questions

 It is approximately 1.2 miles.
 A leisurely pace is the norm on this Walk, which takes under an hour to complete.
 The Walk route is: right on 10th Street out of the Charles Allen Gate, right on Juniper St, Right on 12th St, back into the park ending at the top of The Meadow.

-What is Light The Night Walk?
+What is Light The Night?

-The Leukemia & Lymphoma Society's Light The Night Walk funds lifesaving research and support for people battling cancer.
+The Leukemia & Lymphoma Society's Light The Night Event funds lifesaving research and support for people battling cancer.
 Friends, families and co-workers form fundraising teams, and millions of consumers help by donating at retail outlets.
 These efforts culminate in inspirational, memorable evening walks in nearly two hundred communities each fall across North America.

 Does every walker get a lantern?